AkinyiFO/Interfaces/README.md

-Finished code after session, "Interfaces - Classes - Object-Oriented Programming Concepts - Learning the Java Language", whose link is in the description.
+Finished code after session, "Interfaces - Object-Oriented Programming Concepts - Learning the Java Language", whose link is in the description.